H3X1C/MW2KillstreaksRemastered/README.md

 # KILLSTREAK REMASTERED v1.6
-By H3X1C with special thanks to Emosewaj, Killera, xBlizzDevious
+Developed by H3X1C with special thanks to Emosewaj, Killera, xBlizzDevious

+# ChangeLog
+v1.6
+* Fixed bug in which nuke escort wouldn't get removed (Nuke cancelled during fly by)
+  * Function re-written to complete fly pass without dropping the bomb
+* Migrated documentation to Github

+v1.5
+* Added _helicopters.gsc to the pack

+* Buffed attack helicopters to be in line with harriers
+  * Health increased
+  * Fire rate increased
+  * Accuracy increased
+  * In some circumstances will fire a missile at a target to finish them off

+* Server configuration support added to helicopters
+  * Set custom durations on all 3 helicopter types
+  * Toggle missile support for attack helicopters

+* Removed redundant code from helicopters script

+* Cleaned up left over debug code accidently introduced in v1.4

+* Fixed some typo's in _killstreaks.gsc

 # Installation
 Place the iwd inside \userraw
 Example: Call of Duty Modern Warfare 2\userraw\z_H3X1Cs-Killstreaks-Remastered-v1.5.iwd

 # Server config
 Non of these are required and are optional.
 If you do not include them they will just use their default value.
+More details for each killstreak can be found in the comments of their given gsc file.

 GLOBAL
 ```